mrWh1te/Botmation/README.md

 $ npm run example/puppeteer-cluster
 ```
 These commands will run the build script beforehand, so whatever changes saved to the TypeScript code, will be seen.

+# Testing

+Testing is done with [Jest](https://jestjs.io/).
+The testing coverage is focused on unit-testing the unique functionality provided by the library, integration testing the use of puppeteer's page's public methods, and e2e testing of the Object-Oriented class and Functional factory using a jest puppeteer preset.

+Learn more about testing with the [Botmation: Tests documentation](/src/tests/README.md).

 ## Running a Nation of Bots